Occupational Licensing in Nebraska Creates Barriers to Jobs

 While some licensing requirements make sense, in many cases, the barriers to entry created by these licensing requirements provide no benefits to public safety and only reduce entrepreneurship, restrict competition, and increase prices for Nebraskans.

 Occupational licensing reforms can help Nebraskans create more and better businesses, and more and better jobs, by removing unnecessary barriers to entrepreneurship.
-Here are fact sheets about the career opportunities that can be made more accessible through various occupational licensing reform bills:
+Here are fact sheets and other resources about the career opportunities that can be made more accessible through various occupational licensing reform bills:

 Abstracter/Title Examiner – LB345